tshepang/blog-movies/content/movies/Dracula Untold.rst

-One of those movies which choose not to distinguish themselves at all in terms of story (so shallow) and direction (nothing new), but it is entertaining at least.
+One of those movies which choose not to distinguish themselves at all in terms of story (so shallow, though I do like the vampire re-imagining) and direction (nothing new), but it is entertaining at least.
 It also got great visual effects and amazing make-up work, not to mention a wonderful performance from the great `Charles Dance`__.